|

 album.
 There are two very good reasons for this.

-1. 40 years ago, three guitarists from the West Coast decided to form
+1. Forty years ago, three guitarists from the West Coast decided to form

 their own record company rather than sign with one of the major commercial

 labels.
-They hired a studio, contracted specialty companies for pressing
+They rented a studio, contracted specialty companies for pressing

-independently produced original music is a $50 million per year market.
+their example.
+Now, independently produced original music is a $50 million

 2. If you prefer the traditional approach, a record company representative